Bijections#

 Similar to AbstractDistribution, bijections have a shape and a cond_shape attribute.
 To allow easy composing of bijections, all bijections support passing of conditioning variables (even if ignored).

-The methods of bijections do not generally support passing of additional batch dimensions, however, jax.vmap or eqx.filter_vmap can be used to vmap specific methods if desired, and a bijection can be explicitly vectorised using the Vmap bijection.
+Bijections are registered as Jax PyTrees (as they are equinox modules), so are compatible with normal JAX operations.
+The methods of bijections do not support passing of additional batch dimensions, however, jax.vmap or eqx.filter_vmap can be used to vmap specific methods if desired, and a bijection can be explicitly vectorised using the Vmap bijection.

-Implementing a bijection
+Implementing a bijection:

-1. Inherit from AbstractBijection.
+• Inherit from AbstractBijection.

-2. Define the attributes shape and cond_shape.
+• Define the attributes shape and cond_shape.
 A cond_shape of None is used to represent unconditional bijections.

-3. Implement the abstract methods transform, transform_and_log_det, inverse and inverse_and_log_det.
+• Implement the abstract methods transform, transform_and_log_det, inverse and inverse_and_log_det.
 These should act on inputs compatible with the shapes shape for x, and cond_shape for condition.

-abstract inverse(y, condition=None)[source]
+abstract inverse(y, condition=None)[source]#

 Compute the inverse transformation.